The church is helping families who are struggling to feed their children during the school holidays.Read the full story ›

 There's been a big rise in the number of people relying on the Taunton foodbank.

 Organisers say their stocks are already low because families have not had access to free school meals during the summer holidays.
 Some people have even walked the seven miles from Wellington and back because they are so desperate for help.

 An all-party parliamentary inquiry into hunger and food poverty in Britain will gather evidence from people and groups in Cornwall today.
 It will be co-chaired by the Bishop of Truro and will be assessing the need for foodbanks in the region.

 45,000 people in our region use foodbanks according to the Trussell Trust charity, which runs food donation programmes across the south west.
 The situation is being debated in the House of Commons today, 18 December.

-A foodbank charity says it's seen the biggest rise in people using the service since it was set up in 2000.
+A foodbank charity based in Salisbury says it's seen the biggest ever rise in people using its service.